Explore Charlecote's gardens this summer

 The Victorian craze for ferns was called "pteridomania" and it's worth taking time to discover the different species of our fern collection and their varied forms.

-The Orangery tea-room once housed fashionable Victorian ornamental exotics and the little thatched summerhouse next to the Orangery has recently undergone restoration work, funded partly by the proceeds of raffle tickets bought by our kind visitors in previous years.
+Our Orangery tearoom once housed fashionable Victorian ornamental exotics, and the little thatched summerhouse next to the Orangery was restored thanks to the proceeds of raffle tickets bought by our kind visitors in previous years.

-It's interior is rather fragile so we usually keep it closed but you can discover more with our article here.
+Its interior is still too fragile for us to allow entry to visitors, so we usually keep it closed but you can discover more with our article here.